-Would you please comment on the Fund’s performance relative to the Morningstar Moderate Allocation Category in the fourth quarter?
+Would you please comment on the Fund’s performance relative to the Morningstar Moderate Allocation Category in the first quarter?

 Please visit the Fund’s performance page for complete performance information.

-What were the Fund’s primary performance contributors and detractors during the quarter?
+What drove the Fund’s performance during the quarter?

-What is the current market-cap breakdown of the equity portfolio and credit quality of the fixed income portfolio?
+What is the Fund’s current asset allocation, and what is the market-cap breakdown of the equity portfolio?

-Within equities, the Fund continued to emphasize large- and mid-cap companies with consistent earnings and stock price growth, while maintaining limited exposure to the largest giant-cap names dominating market indices.
-This market cap view reflects our view that companies outside of the giant-cap tier have ample room for growth.
-At quarter-end, the equity portfolio consisted of approximately 38% large-cap, 52% mid-cap, and 10% small-cap holdings.
+Within the equity component, the Fund continues to emphasize large- and mid-cap companies with consistent earnings and stock price growth, while maintaining limited exposure to the largest giant-cap names compared to the Morningstar Moderate Allocation Category average.
+This reflects our view that companies outside of the giant-cap tier offer more attractive long-term growth opportunities.

-In the fixed income sleeve, the portfolio remained focused on quality, with over 98% of holdings rated investment grade (AAA through BBB).
+In the fixed income portion, the portfolio remains focused on quality, with 100% of holdings rated investment grade (AAA through BBB).

 Value Line Asset Allocation Fund